 Feature #5 – Assembly Method (Optically Bonded vs. Air Gap)

 Different technology is used to make outdoor displays easier to read.
-Many manufacturers add special coatings to the front of the display’s glass to reduce glare, be more scratch-resistant and even to make removal of some graffiti easier.
-These coatings are similar to those that frequently added to prescription eyeglasses.
+Many manufacturers add special coatings to the front of the display’s glass to reduce glare, be more scratch-resistant, and even to make the removal of some graffiti easier.
+These coatings are similar to those that are frequently added to prescription eyeglasses.
 The second innovative process cuts even more glare, allowing images to be crisper and clearer—optical bonding.
-In the assembly of the display panel, a layer of either silicone, urethane or epoxy is laminated (sandwiched) between the display LCD matrix and the protective outer glass.
+In the assembly of the display panel, a layer of either silicone, urethane, or epoxy is laminated (sandwiched) between the display LCD matrix and the protective outer glass.
 This bonding creates a single refraction point, significantly reducing glare over screens that have an air gap between the LCD matrix and the glass.
-That gap creates multiple refraction points and thus, more glare.
+That gap creates multiple refraction points and, thus, more glare.
 Also, note that ambient light is not the only challenge.
 Light hits the screens from both directions – the LCD itself produced light.
 Finally, optical bonding eliminates the possibility of condensation or dust getting onto the inside surface of the protective glass.

 Bonus Feature #6 – Screen Mechanical Impact (IKXX Rating)

-The optical bonding process can also increase the durability, measured as an IKXX Rating of the display.
+The optical bonding process can increase the durability, measured as an IKXX Rating of the display.
 IKXX rating ranges from IK00 to IK10.
 The maximum of IK10 means protection from being hit by a solid object equivalent to 5 kg of steel being dropped 40 cm onto the face of a display.
 An optically bonded 55” outdoor display typically has an IK10 rating.
 There are also other ways to achieve IK10 without optical bonding, like using thicker/stronger glass, but the additional thickness can potentially increase glare.